NaaeemMalik/my-Chromium-forks/docs/initialize_blink_features.md

 # Initialization of Blink runtime features in content layer
-This document outlines how to initialize your Blink runtime features in the GTX Browser content layer, more specifically in [content/child/runtime_features.cc][runtime_features].
+This document outlines how to initialize your Blink runtime features in the GTx Browser content layer, more specifically in [content/child/runtime_features.cc][runtime_features].
 To learn more on how to set up features in blink, see
 [Runtime Enabled Features][RuntimeEnabledFeatures].